A Prayer Book for Australia (APBA), 1995 – Licence and Copyright Information

 APBA is an authorised text approved by the General Synod of the Anglican Church of Australia and the copyright restrictions ensure that there are no unauthorised versions of the text in circulation.

-The APBA licence is renewable each calendar year and is payable in advance.
-Material reproduced or projected from APBA must be acknowledged with the following statement:
+Material reproduced or projected from APBA must be acknowledged with the following statement: ‘From A Prayer Book for Australia Copyright © Broughton Publishing 1995′.

-Educational Institutions or students may reproduce material from the APBA under their licence administered by Copyright Agency Limited, however, this is limited to only 10% of the total work, and is permitted for research and study purposes only.
+Educational institutions or students may reproduce material from the APBA under their licence administered by Copyright Agency Limited (CAL), however, this is limited to only 10% of the total work, and is permitted for research and study purposes only.

-All other requests for copyright permission should be directed to Broughton Publishing:www.broughtonpublishing.com.au
+All other requests for copyright permission should be directed to Broughton Publishing at www.broughtonpublishing.com.au

 Should the Church/Diocese wish to disseminate this information amongst its parishes or ministry groups it may do so.